ronaldtsang/Orochi-Framework/README.md

 ### Full-Function Testing Tool ###
 install and open the Application: https://github.com/ronaldtsang/Orochi-Framework/blob/master/android/orochi_source.apk

-webapp link(install the above apk first): http://orochis-den.com/orochi_jqmdemo/app.html
+webapp link(open the above app first): http://orochis-den.com/orochi_jqmdemo/app.html
 * To close the application: you must turn off the "Native Service" first, else the "Native Service" will keep running.
 * You may type in your webapp link for testing
 * You may open the "webapp link" on your desktop's(or any device within the same local network) browser with extra "GET Parameter": ?serviceIP=192.168.1.x (192.168.1.x is your mobile's IP)